Our Faculty

 Having presented hundreds of workshops, presentations, and classes on sacred music—especially Gregorian chant—for dioceses, parishes, and monasteries across the United States and Europe, Donelson-Nowicka’s experience is grounded in her daily work as the Director of Sacred Music and organist at St. Patrick’s Seminary, and as the director of a professional schola cantorum and organist at Mater Dolorosa Catholic church in South San Francisco.
 Having studied Gregorian chant at the Catholic University of America and the Abbey of St. Peter in Solesmes, for six years Donelson-Nowicka was as a co-organizer of the Musica Sacra Florida Gregorian Chant Conference, and she has served as a clinician for numerous local sacred music workshops which have become annual events, including Musica Sacra Maine, Colorado Sacred Music Conference, Southeastern Sacred Music, and the CMAA’s Fall Sacred Music Workshop.

 As a choral conductor, Donelson-Nowicka has directed seminary, collegiate, professional, semi-professional, amateur, monastic, and children’s choirs.
 At St. Patrick’s Seminary, she has established a schola cantorum and directs them in weekly rehearsals, preparing them for solemn Masses and Vespers, focusing on a repertory of Gregorian and Spanish- and English-language chant, alongside sacred polyphony and classical hymnody.
 She previously directed the Schola Cantorum of St. Joseph’s Seminary, which developed an extensive repertoire for the liturgy, while also singing a yearly concert broadcast on Sirius XM, recording a full-length album of music dedicated to St. Joseph, and performing choral masterworks on a concert tour of northern France (2017).
 She also founded and directed the Metropolitan Catholic Chorale which continues its mission in the New York City area, and has taught extensively for religious orders, including the Benedictine monks of San Benedetto in Monte (Norcia, Italy), the contemplative sisters at the Monastery of St. Edith Stein in Borough Park, Brooklyn (Servants of the Lord and the Virgin of Matará [SSVM]), and the Benedictine nuns of Priorij Nazareth Tegelen in the Netherlands.
 She has served as a choral conducting coach for graduate organ students in Yale University’s Institute of Sacred Music and has taught chant to children for many years using the Ward Method (Ave Maria Oratory, Ave Maria, FL; Colm Cille Club, Pelham, NY; Immaculate Conception Children’s Schola Cantorum, Sleepy Hollow, NY), also previously serving on the faculty at Cardinal Kung Academy in Stamford, Connecticut.
+Dr. Donelson-Nowicka was recently appointed as the Director of the Archbishop’s Schola, a professional ensemble which sings for liturgies celebrated by His Excellency, Salvatore J. Cordileone, Archbishop of San Francisco.

 Christopher Berry